-- A. To ensure that Coahoma Community College is strictly adhering to FERA Laws, disciplinary hearings are private and confidential involving the student and the council.
-Hearings are closed to the campus community, media, and the general populous. - B. The Director of Student Engagement' assignment of cases to the appropriate judicial council determines the hearing officer. - C. The format begins with the presentation of charge (s) and proceeds with: - D. Call for the accused to respond to the charge(s), present witnesses and/or evidence - E. Supporting testimony and information on the charge (s), - F. Presentation of the accuser's testimony, witnesses, and/or evidence - G. Examination and questioning of accused, accuser, and possibly the witness/advisor by the members of the council
+- A. To ensure that Coahoma Community College is strictly adhering to FERA Laws, disciplinary hearings or private and confidential matters involving the student and the council.
+Hearings are closed to the campus community, media, and the general populace. - B. The Director of Student Engagement's assignment of cases to the appropriate judicial council determines the hearing officer. - C. The format begins with the presentation of charge (s) and proceeds with: - D. Call for the accused to respond to the charge(s), present witnesses and/ or evidence - E. Supporting testimony and information on the charge(s). - F. Presentation of the accuser's testimony witnesses, and/ or evidence - G. Examination and questioning of accused, accuser, and possibly the witness /advisor by the members of the council - H. Deliberation by the council

-- H. Deliberation by the council - I. Decision by the council to include: - J. Recall of precedent of prior sanctions made on like infraction (s) - K. Finding on a question of guilt or innocence - L. Sanctions, if any rendered to the presiding officer - M. Presiding officer renders the decision verbally to the accused, then the accuser (both parties are bound to strict confidentiality rules; if not, student (s) will be subjected to disciplinary proceedings) - N. Transcript will be transcribed and submitted to all parties involved - O. Transcript will be filed in the Office of Student Engagement
+- I. The decision by the council to include: - J. Recall of precedent of prior sanctions made on like infraction (s) - K. Finding on a question of guilt or innocence - L. Sanctions, if any rendered to the presiding officer - M. The presiding officer renders the decision verbally to the accused, then the accuser (both parties are bound to strict confidentiality rules; if not, student (s) will be subjected to disciplinary proceedings) - N. The transcript will be transcribed and submitted to all parties involved - O. The transcript will be filed in the Office of Student Engagement